XRPLF/xrpl-dev-portal/content/concepts/transactions/payments/checks.md

 ---
 # Checks

-The Checks feature in the XRP Ledger enable users to create deferred payments that can be canceled or cashed by a recipients.
-Like personal paper checks, XRP Ledger Checks start with the sender of the funds creating a check that specifies an amount and a recipient.
-The recipient cashes the check to pull the funds from the sender's account into the recipient's account.
+The Checks feature enables users to create deferred payments, similar to personal paper checks.
 Unlike an escrow or payment channel, funds aren't set aside when a check is created, so money only moves when the check is cashed.
-If the sender doesn't have the funds at the time a check is cashed, it'll fail.
-No money moves until the recipient cashes the Check.
-Because funds are not put on hold when the Check is created, cashing a Check can fail if the sender doesn't have enough funds when the recipient tries to cash it.
-If there's a failure cashing the check, the check's recipient can retry until the Check expires.
+If the sender doesn't have the funds at the time a check is cashed, the transaction fails; recipients can retry failed transactions until the check expires.

 XRP Ledger Checks may have expiration times after which they may no longer be cashed.
 If the recipient doesn't successfully cash the Check before it expires, the Check can no longer be cashed, but the object remains in the XRP Ledger until someone cancels it.
 Anyone may cancel the Check after it expires.
 Only the sender and recipient can cancel the Check before it expires.
 The Check object is removed from the Ledger when the sender successfully cashes the check or someone cancels it.